NRCan/CanCurve/docs/source/01_getting-started.rst

 --------------------------

 **Where can I find Cost-Item data for my archetype?**
-    Typically these are provided  by cost restoration experts using specialized software like Xactimate.
+    Typically this information is obtained from cost restoration experts using specialized software like Xactimate and a detailed model of the structure.

 **How can I add entries to my Depth-Replacement-Factor (DRF) Database**
     You'll need to use some software that allows editing of SQLite databases.
 We recommend `DB Browser for SQLite <https://sqlitebrowser.org/>`_.